jdereg/java-util/README.md

 **Intellij IDEA**<hr>

-By: John DeRegnaucourt and Ken Partlow
+By: John DeRegnaucourt and Kenny Partlow